 - Email Marketing: Dissect your email list and CRM to find customers, cold leads, or prospects who are in the same region as the event.
 Invite them to stop by and enjoy the festivities.
 Some fun incentives in an email invitation could include a giveaway for the first 50 attendees, a special guest or a raffle promotion at the event.

 - Product Marketing: Events are great opportunities to get face time with your top prospects.
-Whether you have a booth at a trade show or are hosting an educational event for your target audience, be sure to bring copies of your latest product marketing materials.
+You may have an exhibit at a trade show, for which you’ll need your own quality trade show display for attracting customers.
+If you are in need of trade show displays Houston for your marketing campaign, be sure to select something in line with your budget and that can be used in all trade show locations.
+You could also be hosting an educational event for your target audience.
+Either way, be sure to bring copies of your latest product marketing materials.
 Ebooks, white papers, studies, or data sheets about your recent releases are great to have handy at your events.

 Keep these tactics in mind when launching your next large marketing campaign.
 Everyone in marketing does have their own specialized role, but there are always higher returns when your marketing initiatives are in sync with one another.
 Do you have any examples of how you used cross-channel marketing to drive conversions?
 Tell us in the comments section below.

 Jana Fung is the Marketing Manager of MixRank.
 She has managed successful demand generation programs for over 5 years.
 She is optimistic about the growth of online advertising and has a passion for helping online marketers with their campaigns.
 If you?re a MixRank fan or just want to say hi, she?s interested in connecting with you!
 Follow her on Twitter @jana_fung